ZiadTaha62/js-yaml-extended/README.md

 Geneal structure is: `%FILENAME <filename>`

-`filename` — Logical name for the file to be used in YAMLException and WrapperYAMLException. overwrites filename of options.
+`filename` — Logical name for the file to be used in YAMLException and WrapperYAMLException. overwrites filename of options. wrap the filename inside [escape-character]

 #### Example